Millions back on airplanes as Biden Administration proposes news rules on lost luggage

-“The plane was packed,” says Jennifer Burns who, along with family members, flew from Atlanta to Savannah.
+“The plane was packed,” Jennifer Burns said, who along with family members, flew from Atlanta to Savannah.
 “And here everything’s open, it’s so nice it’s like there’s life again, you know.”

 While some parts of air travel are resuming, some of the problems that come with it are coming back as well.
 For Haley Townsend of Savannah, that includes lost luggage.
 Townsend and her boyfriend went to Detroit almost two weeks ago for an extended vacation.

-“We had one bag lost in Detroit,” Townsend told us.
+“We had one bag lost in Detroit,” Townsend said.
 “It was scanned all the way through (to Detroit) and it’s been missing for 10 days now.”

 Townsend tells us at this point, she has to make a claim with the airline and prove the value of items in the bag.
 Those items included a Polaroid camera, but she says it’s more than a year old and she doesn’t know where the receipt may be.